acerempel/threedots-ca-v2/content/collections/pages/posts.md

     content:
       -
         type: text
-        text: 'These extracts from my spontaneous and infrequent jottings-down are ' -
+        text: 'These extracts from my spontaneous and infrequent jottings-down – scraps of paper fluttering by in the wind – are '
+      -
         type: text
         marks: